Neurology of Central Georgia

 Holidays – Closed

-- Our office will provide a full range of Neurological services, including Neurological Evaluations and Consultations, Independent Medical Examinations (i.e. IME), Work Injury Evaluations, EMG/NCS, Records Review, EEG interpretations, and Sleep Studies, to name a few.
+- Our office will provide a full range of Neurological services, including Neurological Evaluations and Consultations, Independent Medical Examinations (i.e. IME), Work Injury Evaluations, EMG/NCS, Records Review, EEG interpretations, Quantitative EEG, Cognitive Testing, Autonomic Testing, to name a few.

 - We also offer Comprehensive Diagnostic Testing, Therapeutic Botox, and the full range of treatment options for your neurological condition.